CP1404/Practicals/prac_10/README.md

 Now, create a new route so that you can enter Celsius values in the URL and see the Fahrenheit values in the Web page, like below.
 Note that the parameter passed via the URL (`100.2` in this case) is a string.

-SRP!
-Note that if you wrote the temperature conversion function correctly before... here's another great example of how SRP works.
+**SRP!** If you wrote the temperature conversion function correctly before... here's another great example of how SRP works.
 We don't know or even care what the function will be used for - Flask, Kivy, Console... that's why we design the function to do one job - just the conversion.
 If you did not write it correctly, then notice how you cannot reuse it.